LWFlouisa/IMPUnitBlog/_posts/2023-04-17-Introduction.md

 -- Image generation and recognition
 </pre>

 The next few blog posts will go over more specifically what I aim to achieve with each of these.
+But this protocol can be thought of as a Static XML generated for automated data processing.
+Similar to stuff like Jekyll, but for XML rather than HTML.
+Eventually I plan to extend it beyond jekyll and have it be useable over IPFS networks.